SeunnnA/Marvel-Heroes-Network-Analysis/README.md

 # Marvel-Heroes-Network-Analysis
-explore the six degrees connnection between Marvel superheroes using graph theory and network analysis
+Let's explore the six degrees connnection between Marvel superheroes using graph theory and network analysis!

 Explore the connections between Marvel superheroes using graph theory and network analysis.
 This Rust-based project cleans, loads, and analyzes the dataset to uncover insights about the connections within the Marvel universe.